-Social Workers give counseling to assist with personal, financial, work and family concerns.
+Social Workers give counseling to help with personal, financial, work and family concerns.
 Chaplains have

 services for any faith to help with spiritual and emotional well-being.

-Health Psychologists give care to promote patient coping and adjustment to a cancer diagnosis.
+Health Psychologists give care to help a patient cope and adjust to a cancer diagnosis.

 CareWear is a specialty store with trained staff that fits post-surgical and compression garments, bras and